 We want to provide our students with a healthy living environment that prepares them for their future, matches their values and gives them a first glimpse of how sustainable living can work in practice.
-Xior translates this ambition by doing business responsibly dents, staff and the planet.
+Xior translates this ambition by doing business responsibly and sustainably every day.
+By leading by example as a company, we believe we can make an even bigger impact on the future, together with the generation of the future (our students).

+In this chapter, we give an overview of how Xior as an organisation takes care of its students, staff and the planet.
 Our employees and other stakeholders play a crucial role in our strategy.
 Through their commitment and cooperation, we can achieve our sustainability goals and make a positive impact on the communities we serve.
 Together, we strive for a future where respect for people and the environment is central.